Ancient solutions to the K\"ahler Ricci flow: Introduction

 Theorem \ref{thm:main1} follows from Theorem \ref{thm:main2} immediately, provided that the curvature is uniformly bounded (Theorem \ref{thm:ka}).
 To complete the proof of Theorem \ref{thm:main1}, we next show that any solution in Theorem \ref{thm:main1} must have bounded curvature.
 Here, we follow the strategy in \cite{CL20} to prove first a canonical neighborhood theorem, which states that any high curvature region in the flow is modeled on a $\kappa$-solution to the K\"ahler Ricci flow (Theorem \ref{thm:cano2}).
 The key point is to show that any K\"ahler manifold, whose high curvature regions are modeled on $\kappa$-solutions, must have uniformly bounded curvature, see Proposition \ref{prop:cano}.
 Notice that in the $3$-dimensional case, a similar conclusion is proved by the fact that any complete manifold with nonnegative sectional curvature cannot have smaller and smaller $\ep$-necks \cite[Proposition $2.2$]{CZ06}.
-In our case, we show that the high curvature part locally has a singular fibration structure on an orbifold, where each fiber is a simply-connected, compact, Hermitian symmetric space $N$ or its quotient.
+In our case, we show that the high curvature part locally has a singular fibration structure on an orbifold, where each fiber is a simply connected, compact, Hermitian symmetric space $N$ or its quotient.
 By analyzing the K\"ahler form, we show that the volumes of any two regular fibers are uniformly comparable and hence a global bound for the curvature can be obtained, see Proposition \ref{prop:cano}.
-With the canonical neighborhood theorem, the rest of the proof follows from similar arguments in \cite{CL20}.
+With the canonical neighborhood theorem, the rest of the proof follows from similar arguments in \cite{CL20} by showing the curvature is bounded first for each time slice and then for any compact time interval.
+Therefore, the global curvature bound follows from the Harnack inequality.

 Now, we briefly discuss the proof of Theorem \ref{thm:main2}.
 Notice that the conclusion on compact manifolds has been proved by Ni \cite{N09}, under the strictly PIC$_2$ condition.
-By using similar arguments, one can easily prove Theorem \ref{thm:main2} on compact manifolds, see Theorem \ref{thm:cpt}.
+By using similar arguments, one can easily prove Theorem \ref{thm:main2} on compact manifolds; see Theorem \ref{thm:cpt}.
 For the noncompact case, we analyze the asymptotic Ricci shrinker, which is helpful to understand the geometric behavior as $t \to -\infty$.
 For this purpose, we consider the moduli space $\mathcal M$, see Definition \ref{def:modu}, such that any asymptotic Ricci shrinker of a Type-I $\kappa$-solution belongs to $\mathcal M$.